kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_03.md

 cat lp_data.csv  | awk -F',' '{ print $2,$1 }' | sed 's/"//' | sort | less
 ```

-#### Jupyter Notebooks for Assignment 4
+#### Jupyter Notebooks for Project 1

-Clone down your assignment 4 repo.
+Clone down your project 1 repo.
 Open Jupyter Hub.
-Navigate and open the Jupyter Notebook for assignment 4.
+Navigate and open the Jupyter Notebook for project 1.

 The queries will not run as is.
 Replace them with the following queries: